 So why would you need a search term report anyway?

 Because it’s your data after all, and you can use it as a source for other ad formats such as text ads.
-It might also be used for optimizing your onsite search or discovering new products, brands etc. that your clients are looking for.
-Also, you can find out what circumstances led to triggering your ad.
+It might also be used for optimising your onsite search or discovering new products, brands, etc. that your clients are looking for.
+Furthermore, you can find out what circumstances led to triggering your ad.

 Why would you need to know where your ads were displayed (placements), or on which devices?
-When you know how your target group is set up, then you know which devices work best for reaching your audience, which ads to use and what conditions you have.
-Besides that, only you – and not Google – know the individual margins of your items and only you know best which other aspects – such as availability of different sizes or styles, sales, return rates etc. – should be imported.
-Simply put, you know your business best, you know how the customer journey looks for your products, what kind of data can be used and in which way in order to improve your performance.
+When you know how your target group is set up, then you know which devices work best for reaching your audience, which ads to use, and what conditions you have.
+Besides that, only you – and not Google – know the individual margins of your items.
+Moreover, only you know best which other aspects – such as availability of different sizes or styles, sales, return rates, etc. – should be imported.
+Simply put, you know your business best, you know how the customer journey looks for your products, what kind of data can be used and in which way to improve your performance.
 This is necessary to know and has to be brought into the Google Ads management to get the best out of it.
-If you sacrifice such things as customization, transparency and control, you also sacrifice plenty of possibilities to diversify and show how great your brand, product, website or merchant is!
+If you sacrifice such things as customisation, transparency, and control, you also sacrifice plenty of possibilities to diversify and show how great your brand, product, website, or merchant is!

-If you are not concerned yet, let me put it more bluntly: Would you give someone a blank check who is earning money based on the spends you make?
-Because this is what you are actually doing when using Smart Shopping campaigns.
+If you are not concerned yet, let me put it more bluntly: Would you give someone a blank check who is earning money based on the spending you make?
+Because this is what you are doing when using Smart Shopping campaigns.